skillrepos/containers/codespace-labs.md

 k apply -f roar-complete.yaml
 ```

 14. Add the extra record again into the database.
+(Note you may have to try this a couple of times as it will take a bit for the pod to start up again.)

 ```
 ./update-db.sh <namespace>